SheenaCook/poems.dev.repo/content/post/spring-at-pulloxhill.md

 <br>Each bold statement blooming stalk.
 <br>
 <br>We know the hurt war has cast.
 <br>Make it stop!
-Please let if be the past.
+Please let it be the past.
 <br>The news breaks our hearts.
 <br>Still Spring uplifts and starts.
 <br>